– General Introduction –

 In April 2020, he took down the $25,500 NLHE event at the Poker Masters Online on partypoker for $446,250.
 Only a few days later, in May 2020, he made a runner-up finish in the $25,500 WPT Super High Roller online event also on partypoker for $428,750.

-Imsirovic made headlines on the poker news sites in August 2020 for breaking the record of the biggest cash game pot ever played on Natural8-GGNetwork.
-He took $974,631 from Tan “tan4321” Xuan at a $500/$1,000 NLHE table after hitting a flush with AK of Spades on the river against his opponent’s two pair, 9’s and 5’s.
+Imsirovic made headlines on the poker news sites in August 2020 for breaking the record of the biggest No Limit Hold’em cash game pot ever played.
+He took $974,631 from Tan “tan4321” Xuan at a $500/$1,000 NLHE table on Natural8-GGNetwork after hitting a flush with AK of Spades on the river against his opponent’s two pair, 9’s and 5’s.

-Please note, however, that this isn’t the biggest cash game pot in online poker history as a whole, only on GGPoker.
+Please note, however, that this isn’t the biggest cash game pot in online poker history as a whole, only in a game of No Limit Texas Hold’em.
 The overall record still belongs to a $500/$1,000 Pot Limit Omaha hand played between Patrik Antonius and Viktor “Isildur1’ Blom in November 2009.
 Antonius won that pot of no less than $1.357 million.